 Soft, mushy roots: Overwatering and/or poor drainage, resulting in the roots sitting in water for too long without an opportunity to dry out.

 No flowers: The orchid likely needs to be fertilized.
-Inability to rebloom could also indicate that the plant just isn’t happy with its current environment and adjustments in its care and/or location.
+Inability to rebloom could also indicate that the plant just isn’t happy with its current environment and needs adjustments in its care and/or location.